Updated: April 1, 2026

 So, is severance pay taxable?
 What is the severance pay tax rate?
 And are there any ways to reduce severance package taxes?

-Is severance pay taxed?
+Is severance taxable?
 In short, yes.
 But to gain a fuller understanding, let’s start with the fundamental question: what is a severance tax?

 Severance checks, along with unemployment compensation and payments for accrued sick days and vacation time, are all considered taxable income under IRS regulations.
 This means they are subject to withholding and employment taxes just like any other paycheck.